KChinwe97/threat-hunting-scenario-tor/README.md

 ## Response Taken

-TOR usage was confirmed on the endpoint `abibiman` by the user `chinwe-th-s2`.
+TOR usage was confirmed on the endpoint `chinwe-th-s2` by the user `abibiman`.
 The device was isolated, and the user's direct manager was notified.

 ---